Emilisav/startup/README.md

 - **Backend listens for WebSocket connection** - done! in newQuestionsProxy.js
 - **Frontend makes WebSocket connection** - done! in configureWebSocket() in questions.js
-- **Data sent over WebSocket connection** - done! the question
+- **Data sent over WebSocket connection** - done! the latest question, as in s3 in getNewestQuestions() in question.js
-- **WebSocket data displayed** - All user questions display in realtime
+- **WebSocket data displayed** - s3 question displayed